jpverkamp/blog/content/programming/2015/2015-11-11-csv-to-json.md

 Also, have I mentioned how nice <a href="https://stedolan.github.io/jq/">jq</a> is for working with JSON?

 And that's it.
-The full source is part of my dotfiles now: <a href="https://github.com/jpverkamp/dotfiles/blob/master/bin/csv2json">github:jpverkamp/dotfiles</a> (although all that's missing above is the {{< wikipedia "shebang" >}} and the imports).
+The full source is part of my dotfiles now: <a href="https://github.com/jpverkamp/dotfiles/blob/master/bin/csv2json">github:jpverkamp/dotfiles</a> (although all that's missing above is the [[wiki:shebang]]() and the imports).
 Enjoy!